Ayush00700/ERPLAG-Compiler/Group_20/README.md

 Also print the lexical errors with lexemes and line numbers appropriately.

 3 : For parsing to verify the syntactic correctness of the input source code and printing the parse tree appropriately.
-This option prints all errors - lexical and syntactic, line number wise, on the console and prints parse tree in the file as mentioned in the command line below.
-(Invoke both lexer and parser) .
+This option prints all errors - lexical and syntactic, m (Invoke both lexer and parser) .

 4: For printing (on the console) the total time taken by your stage 1 code of lexer and parser to verify the syntactic correctness.
 Use <time.h> file as follows
 ```